TAGarner25/TAGarner25/README.md

 - 🌱 I’m currently learning computer science at portland state university
 - 🌱 I previously studied economics, political science, and philosophy at oregon state university and dominican university of california
-- 🔭 I’m currently working on c programs for my studies
+- 🔭 I’m currently working on c++ programs for my studies
+- 🔭 I’m currently working on creating my own website to host my portfolio and resume
 - 🤔 I’m looking for help with career ideas and how i can best help serve the dev community
 - ⚡ Fun fact: I played lacrosse for 13 years, 4 yrs of which were for ncaa schools
 - ⚡ Fun fact: I am the oldest of 3 children